 6) Karaoke Fundraiser

 Chances are, you have donors and supporters who love to sing.
 Plus, thanks to constantly evolving technology, you no longer need heavy karaoke equipment.
 All you need is a good mic, an amplifier and a screen to stream lyrics.

 Choose a date on your calendar for this engaging fundraising idea, and see if a local restaurant or bar will partner with you.
 In exchange for providing you with a venue, you need to effectively market the event and get as many people as possible to attend.

 Then, the restaurant or bar will either allow you to charge an admission fee or provide you with 5 to 10 percent of the receipts for the evening.
 To secure even more donations, you can record the event and ask people to donate so that you can send them the MP3 music file.

-Now you have five fundraising ideas to try that are fun, free, and doable!
-However, no fundraising event is really over until you send out thank you emails.
+Now you have six fundraising ideas to try that are fun, free, and doable!
+However, no fundraising event is really over until you send out thank-you emails.
 Not only is it a great way to extend your thanks, but it also gives you a better chance of retaining first-time donors.

 A good place to start is with an email list grouped by recurring or first-time donors.
 This way, you get to personalize the message for each group better.

 Sending a thank you email lets your donors know the value and impact of their contributions.
 When you build relationships with donors, you help them feel more inclined to continue supporting you, your cause, and other fundraisers you may have in the future.